How to Crochet Hairpin Lace in 4 Steps

 Fringe: Cut 66 strands of fringe, each 14″ (35.5 cm) long.
 Holding 3 strands together, fold fringe in half.
 Using crochet hook, insert hook from WS to RS into first st along edge, pull folded edge of fringe through to make a loop, insert tail ends into loop and pull tight against edge.
 Work 11 groups of fringe evenly across each short side of the scarf.
 Handwash, block to finished measurements, and let dry.

-Enjoyed this free pattern, and check out more great wraps, shawls, and scarves from Kristin Omdahl in Wrapped in Crochet. – Toni
+Enjoy this free crochet pattern, and check out more great wraps, shawls, and scarves from Kristin Omdahl in Wrapped in Crochet.